MohamedHussein27/C-Project/README.md

 ## Example

-Please enter the type of connection, followed by the values of the resistances, and put the letter (E) when you are finished Use the letter (P) for parallel and the letter (S) for series
+      Please enter the type of connection, followed by the values of the resistances, and put the letter (E) when you are finished
+      Use the letter (P) for parallel and the letter (S) for series
       Input: P 100 200 S 300 400 E
       Please enter the value of the voltage
       Input: 10
-Output:
       The value of the total resistance is: 75
       The value of the current is: 0.133333